npcnixel/leetcode-to-anki-go/README.md

 By converting HTML pages of completed problems into structured flashcards with the problem on the front and *your specific solution* on the back, you create a personalized learning system that strengthens your distinctive problem-solving style.

-## Features

-- **Complete HTML to Anki Conversion**: Transforms saved LeetCode pages into ready-to-import Anki packages
-- **Image Preservation**: Maintains diagrams and illustrations from problem descriptions
-- **Batch Processing**: Process multiple problems at once by adding HTML files to the input folder
-- **Incremental Updates**: Adding new problems only creates cards for content not already in your Anki collection
-- **Beautiful Formatting**: Dark-themed cards with proper syntax highlighting for better readability
-- **Debug Mode**: Detailed logging with `-debug` flag to troubleshoot extraction issues

 ## Installation

 1. Clone this repository: